Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 Path Search and Library Linking: -I, -isystem, -L, -l

-libmath.a, the flag is-lmath(strip thelibprefix and the extension).
+libfoo.a, the parameter is-lfoo(remove thelibprefix and extension).

 - Note: If the library name is

-Warning Management: -W Series (Code Quality)
+Warning Governance: The -W Series (Code Quality)

 In safety-sensitive fields like embedded systems, warnings are hidden bugs.